HARTLabGroup/WSBxClimate/README.md

 -   README.md

--   citationstyle.csl : A [Citation Style Language](https://citationstyles.org/) file used to format references in the main text of AspenHabitatModelling.docx
+-   citationstyle.csl : A [Citation Style Language](https://citationstyles.org/) file used to format references in the main text file.

 ## Description of Analyses and Data

 ### Code

-Nearly all analyses are can be run from the script [AspenHabitat-MainText.Rmd](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-MainText.Rmd), which references the [GIDS-Downscaling-SJH.R](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/GIDS-Downscaling-SJH.R) script.
-Supplemental analyses are included in the script [AspenHabitat-Supplement.Rmd](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-Supplement.Rmd).
-All scripts use relative paths with the .rproj file and the "here" package in R to reference each of the datasets and use them in analyses.
-To repeat our analyses, this project must be open in R Studio software prior to opening the .rmd document.

 ### Input data

-All input data is publicly available.
-The main script is structured to download all data from the internet, however we acknowledge that broken URLs are a common issue.
-Additional users should take note that the code is structured to download data only once.
-Thus care should be taken when users are interested in replacing input datasets with updated versions.
-The best approach is to delete the entire directory where the data is stored.

-### Output data

-Maps of the predictions of current and future aspen habitat suitability generated by running the [AspenHabitat-MainText.Rmd](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-MainText.Rmd) script are also forthcoming on [Dryad](https://doi.org/10.5061/dryad.t76hdr88v).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/HARTLabGroup/AspenHabitat/blob/base/License.md) file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Citation

-Please cite this work following the [Citation.cff](https://github.com/HARTLabGroup/AspenHabitat/blob/base/CITATION.cff) file
+Please cite this work following the Citation.cff file

 ## References

-Flint, L. E., and A. L. Flint.
-2012.
-Downscaling future climate scenarios to fine scales for hydrologic and ecological modeling and analysis.
-Ecological Processes 1:2.

-Nalder, I. A., and R. W. Wein.
-1998.
-Spatial interpolation of climatic Normals: test of a new method in the Canadian boreal forest.
-Agricultural and Forest Meteorology 92:211–225.

-Rodman, K., T. Veblen, M. Battaglia, M. Chambers, P. Fornwalt, Z. Holden, T. Kolb, J. Ouzts, and M. Rother.
-2020, August 18.
-Data from: A changing climate is snuffing out post-fire recovery in montane forests.
-Dryad. [*https://doi.org/10.5061/DRYAD.QZ612JMB7*](https://doi.org/10.5061/DRYAD.QZ612JMB7)

-Zurell, D., Franklin, J., König, C., Bouchet, P.J., Dormann, C.F., Elith, J., Fandos, G., Feng, X., Guillera-Arroita, G., Guisan, A., Lahoz-Monfort, J.J., Leitão, P.J., Park, D.S., Peterson, A.T., Rapacciuolo, G., Schmatz, D.R., Schröder, B., Serra-Diaz, J.M., Thuiller, W., Yates, K.L., Zimmermann, N.E., Merow, C., 2020.
-A standard protocol for reporting species distribution models.
-Ecography 43, 1261–1277. [*https://doi.org/10.1111/ecog.04960*](https://doi.org/10.1111/ecog.04960)